cloudify-cosmo/docs.getcloudify.org/content/working_with/workflows/_index.md

 Queued executions will begin automatically when possible.

-Note:
+{{% note title="Note" %}}
-* If an execution can start immidiatly it will, even when the `queue` flag is passed.
+* If an execution can start immediately it will, even when the `queue` flag is passed.
-* If the queue contains a system-wide execution waiting to start (e.g snapshot create), Cloudify will not accept any other execution request unless the `queue` flag is passed.
+* If the queue contains a system-wide execution waiting to start (e.g. snapshot create), Cloudify will not accept any other execution request unless the `queue` flag is passed.
 This behavior ensures there is no starvation of blocking system operations.
 If the `queue` flag isn't provided, an error will be returned.
+{{% /note %}}

 # Queing Executions